rubyworks/library/README.md

 ## Status

 Rolls works fairly well.
 The core system has been in use for years.
-Library was orginally called Roll and was RubyForge project #1004.
+Library was originally called Roll and was RubyForge project #1004.
 She's actually been around a while!
 So, on the whole, the underlying functionality is in good working order.
 But the system is still undergoing some development, in particular, work on simplifying